hardin47/website/Math152/Notes/09-gibbs.md

 * The samples approximate the joint distribution of all variables.
 * The marginal distribution of any subset of variables can be approximated by simply considering the samples for that subset of variables, ignoring the rest.
 * The expected value of any variable can be approximated by averaging over all the samples.
-Gibbs sampling was proposed in the early 1990s (Geman and Geman, 1984; Gelfand and Smith, 1990) and fundamentally changed Bayesian computing.
+Gibbs sampling was proposed in the 1980s and 1990s [@geman84;@gelfand90] and fundamentally changed Bayesian computing.
 * Gibbs sampling is attractive because it can sample from high-dimensional posteriors.
 * The main idea is to break the problem of sampling from the high-dimensional joint distribution into a series of samples from low-dimensional conditional distributions.
 * Because the low-dimensional updates are done in a loop, samples are not independent as in rejection sampling.